-If a State has relied on a federal loan for two consecutive years, employers face a federal tax increase for the 2011 tax year.
+If a State has relied on a federal loan for two consecutive years, employers face a federal tax increase for the following tax year.
 Current federal law provides employers with a 5.4 percent tax credit.
-However, this credit was reduced by 0.3 percent to 5.1 percent for the 2011 tax year due to the outstanding federal loan.
+However, this credit was reduced, due to California's insolvency, by 0.3 percent to 5.1 percent for the 2011 tax year due to the outstanding federal loan.